ac-caterva/ac-caterva.github.io/index.md

 * liebt es als Wolf unterwegs zu sein
 * vermisst seine Frau und seine 2te Tochter
 * traegt nicht gerne feine Roben

+## Zitat

+> "Have you ever noticed that?
+We base our assessment of
+> the intelligence of others almost entirely on how closely
+> their thinking matches our own.
+I'm sure that there are
+> people out there who violently disagree with me on most
+> things, and I'm broad-minded enough to conceded that they
+> might possibly not be completely idiots, but I much
+> prefer the company of people who agree with me.
+> You might want to think about that.”